Orioles vs. Blue Jays MLB Betting Odds, Trends & Prediction

 Orioles vs. Blue Jays MLB Betting Trends

-The total has gone OVER in 10 of Baltimore’s last 13 games played in June
+Over/Under has gone UNDER in 10 of Baltimore’s last 14 games against Toronto

-Over/Under has gone OVER in 5 of Toronto’s last 6 games at home
+The total has gone OVER in 5 of Toronto’s last 7 games at home

-The total has gone UNDER in 17 of Toronto’s last 22 games played on a Wednesday
+The total has gone OVER in 10 of Baltimore’s last 14 games played in June

 Orioles vs. Blue Jays MLB BETTING PREDICTION

 Take Baltimore.
-The Orioles are 10-2 in their last 12 games overall, are 14-5 in their last 19 road games and are 11-2 in their last 13 league contests.
-On the other side, the Blue Jays are just 4-13 in their last 17 meetings versus the Orioles, are 2-9 in their last 11 games against Baltimore at Rogers Centre and are 1-5 in their last six games against an American League East rival.
+The Orioles are 10-3 in their last 13 games overall, are 17-7 in their last 24 road games and are 28-10 in their last 38 league games.
+On the other side, the Blue Jays are just 5-13 in their last 18 games against the Orioles despite beating their division rivals last night.
+They’re also 2-9 in their last 11 meetings with Baltimore at Rogers Centre and are 2-5 in their last seven games against a divisional foe.